usePicnic/picnic-contracts/README.md

 ## Contributing

-We highly encourage participation from the community to help shape the development of Pods.
-If you are interested in contributing or have any questions, ping us on [Twitter](https://twitter.com/indexpool) or [Discord](https://discord.com);
+We highly encourage participation from the community to help shape the development of IndexPool.
+If you are interested in contributing or have any questions, ping us on [Twitter](https://twitter.com/indexpool) or [Discord](https://discord.gg/MyfRfmGn);

 We use [Yarn](https://yarnpkg.com/) as a dependency manager and [Hardhat](https://hardhat.org/) as a development environment for compiling, testing, and deploying our contracts.
 The contracts were written in [Solidity v0.8.4](https://github.com/ethereum/solidity).